 But, they are absolutely delicious and nutritious.
 I love the idea of tahini instead of nut butters, dairy or grain.
 I tried making the tahini myself and ended up with sesame seed flour.
 I think my problem was soaking them and not letting them dry.
 The oils didn’t release.
 So I had to buy some tahini for this mix but i plan to practice some more and make the tahini from scratch next time, possibly by roasting the seeds first.
 Now I have some unexpected home made sesame seed flour, which will be great for some no bake cookies in place of oats.
 I mixed it up a little.
 Since I’m not eating cocoa I substituted with carob and coconut.
 This is a delicious treat to enjoy with your morning coffee and not even feel that bad about it, because calcium and protein.

-- line a small baking sheet with parchment paper.
+Line a small baking sheet with parchment paper.
 I used a 5x7 but any small dish will do.

-- in sauce plan on medium-low heat, melt together coconut oil and honey or syrup.
+In the sauce plan on medium-low heat, melt together coconut oil and honey or syrup.

-- mix in carob powder, making sure there are no clumps.
-Sift for best results
+Mix in carob powder, making sure there are no clumps.
+Sift for best results.

-- add in tahini and mix until thoroughly combined.
-The mixture should be a light brown color
+Add in tahini and mix until thoroughly combined.
+The mixture should be a light brown color.

-- pour the mix into the lined baking sheet and spread the top evenly
+Pour the mix into the lined baking sheet and spread the top evenly.

 Top with coconut flakes and place in the fridge to harden.